Rules of The Game

 • Any player may substitute for the goalkeeper as long as the referee is informed beforehand.

-• Goalkeepers are only allowed to be subbed for during a dead ball situation.
+• Goalkeepers are only allowed to be subbed during a dead ball situation.

 • Players serving carded penalties may only reenter the game upon referee invitation following the completion of their penalty.

-• Each team may have no more than 7 field players and 1 goalie on the field at any given time, for any reason.
+• Each team may have no more than 7 field players and 1 goalkeeper on the field at any given time.

-• If too many players enter the field of play, the referee will award a direct free kick from the spot of the infraction.
-Teams will need to reorganize to 7 field players and 1 goalkeeper before play can restart.
+• If too many players are on the field of play, the referee will award a direct free kick from the spot of the infraction.
+Teams will need to reorganize to 7 field players and 1 goalkeeper before play will restart.
 If the offending team creates a delay of game situation, cards may be issued and additional stoppage time may be added.

 • The referee has the right to stop play at any point during the game for injuries, fouls and or penalties.
-Play will resume on their whistle.
+Play will resume on the referee whistle.

 • If a stoppage of play is required for penalties to be explained and or cards to be issued, play will resume upon the referee whistle after the penalties have been managed.